mr7brown/portfolio/docs/Developer/Git/git-setup.md

 # Overview

-Welcome back!
-This post is designed to help you begin creating in a docs as code environment.One question frequently asked by aspiring technical writers is: How do I gain the requisite experience?
-And typically, responders say to join an open source project or something similar to that.
+One question frequently asked by aspiring technical writers is: How do I gain the requisite experience?
+And typically, responders say to join an open source project or something similar.
+While working on projects is a great way to gain experience, technical writers can also begin simply by setting up their own git-based environement—even if it just used to publish notes or a personal portfolio.

-My answer is different.
-Instead of jumping on an open-source project that may not interest you and skipping steps in the learning process, you should start by setting up a remote repository of your own.

-Let's get started.
+We will cover how to set up your environment in this article.

 ## Prerequisites

 1. A text editor.
-My favorite is [Visual Studio Code](https://code.visualstudio.com/), but [Atom](https://atom.io/) and [Xcode](https://developer.apple.com/xcode/) are good options too.
+The most popular editor and IDE is [Visual Studio Code](https://code.visualstudio.com/), but [Atom](https://atom.io/) and [Xcode](https://developer.apple.com/xcode/) are good options too.
 1. [Github account](https://github.com/).
 1. For MacOS, you will need [Xcode and Command Line Tools](https://developer.apple.com/xcode/resources/) as well as Git.
 To check if you have Command Line Tools installed, open a new [terminal window](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac) and run: